dfds/roadmap/RFCs/RFC 001 API Standards 1.0.md

 ### API format and publishing

-To ensure that as near everybody as possible (man and machine) can read the API definitions (the description of the language that each service speaks), we want to standardize on the core formats.
+To ensure that as near everybody as possible (man and machine) can read the API definitions (the description of the language that each service speaks), we want to standardise on the core formats.
 The exact tooling used can vary and evolve.

-We have chosen to standardize on OpenAPI v2 (more commonly known as Swagger) due to ubiquity and support.
+We have chosen to standardise on OpenAPI v2 (more commonly known as Swagger) due to ubiquity and support.
 OpenAPI v3 is available but tooling support is not universal.

 1. API definitions MUST be defined via OpenAPI 2.0
 1. API definitions MUST be versioned in git (or similarly revision controlled repository) and the version in git MUST be the authoritative version